 With Shared Ownership you buy a part-share of a home, from as little as 25% (and the Government is planning to reduce this to 10%), then pay rent on the rest of it.
 Over time, through a process called staircasing, you can buy additional shares until you own the whole home.
 Most Shared Ownership properties are new, but some resale properties are available.
 Shared Ownership properties are sold as leasehold so there is ground rent and service charge to pay in addition to rent on the non-owned share.

-With both of these Government schemes it can be harder to get the right mortgage as the selection of lenders is smaller (particularly with Shared Ownership), so if you are considering using either option it can be especially beneficial to use an independent financial adviser or mortgage broker such as Embrace Financial Services.
+With both of these Government schemes it can be harder to get the right mortgage as the selection of lenders is smaller (particularly with Shared Ownership), so if you are considering using either option it will be especially beneficial to speak to one of our advisers for advice.

 This is a special version for the over 55s.
 Most of the same criteria apply, but you can only own 75% of the property, at which point you no longer pay rent on the rest.